-For two consecutive years, School of Pharmacy faculty garnered more extramural funding for research and construction than any other pharmacy school in the country.
+The University of Mississippi School of Pharmacy is one of the top-funded pharmacy schools in the country.
 The funds enable faculty and students to conduct internationally competitive health-related research in state-of-the-art laboratories.

 Our graduate students have opportunities to conduct research under the guidance of scientists within our Research Institute of Pharmaceutical Sciences, which comprises two major nationally and internationally renowned entities: the National Center for Natural Products Research and the Center for Pharmaceutical Marketing and Management and the Pii Center for Pharmaceutical Technology.